rackerlabs/genestack-blog/docs/blog/posts/2025-12-01-nvidia-gpu-setup.md

 NVIDIA GPUs dynamically scale their clock frequencies based on load, temperature, and power limits.
 For benchmarking or latency-sensitive workloads, you may want consistent performance.
 Lock the graphics clock to maximum:

+!!! note

+    The following values are specific for H100 GPUs.
+Check your specific GPU's capabilities with `nvidia-smi -q -d SUPPORTED_CLOCKS`.

+    !!! example "The output will look similar to this"

         ```bash
+        Timestamp                                 : Thu Dec  1 23:00:53 2025
+        Driver Version                            : 580.105.08
+        CUDA Version                              : 13.0

+        Attached GPUs                             : 4
+        GPU 00000000:06:00.0
+            Supported Clocks
+                Memory                            : 2619 MHz
+                    Graphics                      : 1980 MHz
+                    ...
+        ```

+With the memory and graphics clock values identified, lock the graphics clock.

+```bash
 sudo nvidia-smi -lgc 1980,1980  # H100 max graphics clock
 ```

-And lock the memory clock:
+Lock the memory clock.

 ```bash
 sudo nvidia-smi -lmc 2619,2619  # H100 HBM3 max
 ```

-!!! note

-    These specific values are for H100 GPUs.
-Check your specific GPU's capabilities with `nvidia-smi -q -d SUPPORTED_CLOCKS`.

 ### Disable ECC Memory